Kinder BRIDGE 2026-27

 What is Kinder BRIDGE?

-Kinder BRIDGE program is a free, full day transitional kindergarten opportunity for children who turned 4 by August 31st, who do not have access to high-quality early learning experiences and have been deemed by the district through an assessment process in need of additional preparation to be successful in Kindergarten the next year.
-The class will focus on basic kindergarten readiness standards and social/ emotional skills to be “kindergarten ready” with priority for placement into Kinder Bridge being based on the student’s qualifying needs per the application and assessment process.
+The Kinder BRIDGE program is a free, full day transitional kindergarten opportunity for in district children who will have turned 4 by August 31st, who do not have access to high-quality early learning experiences and have been deemed by the district through the application and screening process in need of additional preparation to be successful in Kindergarten the next year.
+The class will focus on basic kindergarten readiness standards and social/ emotional skills to be “kindergarten ready” with priority for placement into Kinder Bridge being based on the student’s qualifying needs per the application and screening process.

-The Kinder BRIDGE program is available through the application process for qualifying children who are scheduled to enter kindergarten in the fall of 2026.
+The Kinder BRIDGE program is available through the application process for qualifying in district children who are scheduled to enter EV kindergarten in the fall of 2027.

-* Be planning to enter kindergarten August 2026
+* Plan to enter EV Kindergarten August 2027

 * Be fully toilet trained